crgolden/Librarian/TESTING.md

 main-branch analysis until the next push.
 A narrower local list once understated coverage by several points and made a passing gate look failed.

-**Sync them by fixing whichever is wrong, not by copying one into the other.** Every `sonar.coverage.exclusions` entry must answer *"could a unit test catch a bug in this file?"* — if yes, it stays measured however inconvenient the number.
-Prefer category globs (`scripts/**`, `**/*.config.*`) over file extensions or filename lists: a glob states the reason and keeps covering files nobody has written yet, while `**/*.mjs` silently drops any future application module that happens to use that extension.
+**Sync them by fixing whichever is wrong, not by copying one into the other.** The rules that decide which entries belong — the *"could a unit test catch a bug in this file?"* test, category globs over extensions or filename lists, and when a zero-match pattern may be deleted — are fleet-wide and live in `AGENTS/TESTING.md` § SonarCloud → Coverage exclusions.
+The Librarian-specific case they settle: `**/*.mjs` would silently drop any future application module that happens to use that extension, which is why this list names categories instead.

 The three composition roots — `src/main.ts`, `src/main.server.ts` and `src/server.ts` — answer *no*
 together and are excluded together.
 Each is top-level wiring whose every branch is an import or an